 What does “natsu” mean in Japanese?

 Native speakers say “natsu” to mean ‘summer’ in Japanese.
-Very simple.
-Perhaps, some Japanese learners know this word well because it is often used in Japanese movies, songs, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail with example sentences.
-My explanations would help Japanese learners to understand “natsu” more clearly.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail together with example sentences.
+My explanations would help Japanese learners understand “natsu” more clearly.
 Then, let’s get started!

 Contents